SrivathsanRam/IsoMap/README.md

 ### Travel-Time Proximity
 To answer the question of "What can I reach within 20 mins by bus?"
 We first tried implementing a polygon of places we can reach done in the demo video.

 ---
+### Proposed Level of Achievement
+Level of Achievement: Apollo

+---
 ## Tech Stack